rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

 # Setup SonarCloud for a Node.js project with Github Action

-> This sample app demonstrate how to set up SonarCloud with GitHub Actions for a Node.js project
+> This sample app demonstrate how to set up SonarCloud with GitHub Actions for a Node.js project.
 > We use SonarQube to automated code quality + security checker.
 It saves you from bad code, bugs, and vulnerabilities.

+## 📢 SonarQube vs SonarCloud
+- SonarQube: Self-hosted (you install it), Full control, Free Community Edition available
+- SonarCloud: Cloud-hosted (SaaS), Easy setup, Free for open source projects

 ## 🛠 Basic Setup - step by step

 - You should have a SonarQube server (self-hosted) OR you can use SonarCloud https://www.sonarsource.com/products/sonarcloud/ [Here in this repo we will be using SonarCloud]
 - Sign in with GitHub
-- After login create SonarQube Token: In SonarQube UI → My Account → Security → Generate Token
+- After login create SonarQube Token: → My Account → Security → Generate Token
 - Import your organization / repository
 - Create a new project — choose automatic GitHub-based setup if available
 - Add the token in GitHub repo: ➔ GitHub → Settings → Secrets and variables → Actions → New Repository Secret: